Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: introduction

-Apart from experimental observations of nutation \cite{YLi,KNeeraj,VUnikandanunni,ADe}, extensive efforts have been invested in the theoretic research of nutational resonance \cite{EOlive_APL,EOlive_JAP,MCherkasskii_PRB102,RMondal_PRB103,RMondal_PRB104,RMondal_PRB104_21,MondalR_JPCM33,SVTitov_JAP,MCherkasskii_PRB106,SGhosh}.
-It was found that the inertial magnetization dynamics are described by the inertial Landau-Lifshitz-Gilbert (ILLG) equation, which predicts a nutation resonance in addition to conventional ferromagnetic resonance.
-Olive et al. \cite{EOlive_APL,EOlive_JAP} numerically demonstrated a secondary high-frequency peak whose amplitude and position depend on the inertial relaxation time, the damping, and the applied field.
-Subsequent analytical studies quantified shifts of resonant frequencies and linewidths of both precession and nutation, revealing a non-trivial dependence on damping and magnetic anisotropy \cite{MCherkasskii_PRB102,MCherkasskii_PRB106,SVTitov_JAP,SGhosh}.
-Another analytical study predicts that these effects are enhanced in AFMs due to exchange interaction \cite{RMondal_PRB103}.
+Apart from experimental observations of nutation \citep{YLi,KNeeraj,VUnikandanunni,ADe}, extensive efforts have been invested in the theoretic research of nutational resonance \citep{EOlive_APL,EOlive_JAP,MCherkasskii_PRB102,RMondal_PRB103,RMondal_PRB104,RMondal_PRB104_21,MondalR_JPCM33,SVTitov_JAP,MCherkasskii_PRB106,SGhosh}.
+It was found that the inertial magnetization dynamics are described by the inertial Landau-Lifshitz-Gilbert (ILLG) equation, which predicts a nutation resonance in addition to conventional FM resonance.
+Olive et al. \citep{EOlive_APL,EOlive_JAP} numerically demonstrated a secondary high-frequency peak whose amplitude and position depend on the inertial relaxation time, the damping, and the applied field.
+In subsequent analytical studies shifts of resonant frequencies and linewidths of both precession and nutation have been quantified, revealing a nontrivial dependence on damping and magnetic anisotropy \citep{MCherkasskii_PRB102,MCherkasskii_PRB106,SVTitov_JAP,SGhosh}.
+Authors of another analytical study have predicted that these effects are enhanced in AFMs due to exchange interaction \citep{RMondal_PRB103}.
 Remarkably, when driven by a circularly polarized magnetic field, FMs exhibit a single nutational peak and a single precessional peak, whereas AFMs and ferrimagnets present these peaks in pairs.
-In the latter two systems, inter- and intra-sublattice couplings further tune these resonances, indicating distinct mechanisms in multi-sublattice systems~\cite{RMondal_PRB104,MondalR_JPCM33}.
-Finally, spin pumping at terahertz nutation frequencies produces a spin current opposite in direction to that generated by precessional modes, providing an unambiguous experimental signature of nutation \cite{RMondal_PRB104_21}.
+In the latter two systems, inter- and intrasublattice couplings further tune these resonances, indicating distinct mechanisms in multisublattice systems~\citep{RMondal_PRB104,MondalR_JPCM33}.
+Finally, spin pumping at terahertz nutation frequencies produces a spin current opposite in direction to that generated by precessional modes, providing an unambiguous experimental signature of nutation \citep{RMondal_PRB104_21}.